 The SD Act requires that a copy of each evidentiary certificate issued pursuant to the provisions of section 36 be kept.
-For the period under review the Inspectorate requested the certificates pertaining to six warrants (for five different operations).
-A copy of the certificate was available on each requested file.
+For the period under review the Inspectorate requested the certificate pertaining to one warrant and a copy of the certificate was made available at inspection.